cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

 In this exercise, you're developing the single page application described in the requirements for the previous exercises.

 The product owner has provided the minimum viable product (MVP) requirements below for the user interface.
-Your team lead has provided a functional specification and notes for you.
+Your team lead has provided a (condensed) functional specification and notes for you.

 This is an Ember.js application that, for intervie purposes, you'll be developing the application in an online IDE.
 (Don't worry if you've never used Ember before.
 The purpose is to test your problem solving